 In fact, one of the things that we learned is that learning, even just the basics, is a lot more fun when you put it to music.

 Yep, that’s right!
-The age old song that you’ve probably heard a hundred times (if you have small children, you’ve probably sung it a few hundred more).
+The age old song, Head, Shoulders, Knees and Toes, that you’ve probably heard a hundred times (if you have small children, you’ve probably sung it a few hundred more).

 Both of my kids love music and you can usually find them dancing along with just about anything so I knew that this would probably be a big hit.
 Turns out, you can dance to some music, practice fine motor skills, color with some crayons, and work on some early math all at the same time 🙂